How should a Chief Executive Report to the Board

 Many chief executives complain about their boards.
 They use terms like ‘meddling’ and ‘crossing the line’.
 They also lament that their boards spend too much time in the detail and are not strategic enough.
 Whether you like it or not, you’re unlikely to be able to change your board, but rather, your board can change you!
 In the end, the best way to manage and impact the board dynamics is to succeed in your role.

 It is certainly not uncommon or unhealthy for your board to have an established pattern of reporting when you arrive as CEO.
-However, the shape and flavour of reporting can be changed (or redesigned) over time.
+However, the shape and flavour of reporting to the board can be changed (or redesigned) over time.

 The answer will frequently lie in taking a fresh look at how you are reporting to the board.

-Let’s start with common shortcomings and then take a look at a better approach.
+Let’s start with the common shortcomings and then take a look at a better approach in reporting to board of directors.

-Often traditions develop around Chief Executive’s Report, setting a pattern that falls short of the ideal.
-The following types of reporting are seldom questioned but are examples of how a great opportunity for the chief executive to engage with the board in a more effective manner is lost.
+Often traditions develop around the Chief Executive’s Report, setting a pattern that falls short of the ideal.
+The following types of reporting are seldom questioned but are examples of how a great opportunity for the chief executive to engage with board members in a more effective manner is lost.

 (Incidentally, the operational performance report should be an ‘exception report’ (i.e. only matters off-target are referred to) and should be placed well down the order of the agenda because: (a) it is primarily operational, (b) it is historical (the matters it describes have already occurred), and (c) it can be taken as read if time is short.)